 Guided visits will be running every half an hour from 10am to 4pm, and will take about 1 hour 15 minutes.
-From 10 September, these will take place from Thursday to Sunday, but we will review this if enough people want to book.
+These will usually take place from Thursday to Sunday, with some additional days available during school holidays.

 The price of our tours is the same as standard entry would be: £7.40 adults, £4.90 children and concessions, under 5s free.